UPDATED OCTOBER 2025

 Jack Redin

-Jack Redin, 2-years old, was brutally killed by a pair of mixed-breed dogs, also described as pit bulls, after wandering onto a neighboring property.
-Pleasants County Sheriff's Deputy Steve McFarland said that Jack and three other children had been playing in the family's yard most of the day.
+Jack Redin, 2-years old, was killed by a pair of mixed-breed dogs, also identified as pit bulls.
+Deputies responded to the 100 block of Sugar Grove Road around 1:00 pm after a 911 call from the boy's father, Deputy Stephen McFarland of the Pleasants County Sheriff's Office said.
+The child was dead when police arrived.
+Jack and three other children had been playing in the family's yard most of the day.
 Jack had been riding around on a four-wheeler powered by batteries when he strayed from the group.
 When family members realized he was missing, they began searching along adjacent properties.
-The little boy's father made the devastating discovery within a few minutes.
-The two dogs allegedly did not belong to the adjacent property owner, David Sweeney, but to his brother Daniel.
-David had been "taking care of the dogs" for his brother when the fatal attack occurred and went as far as installing an underground invisible fence around his property for this purpose.
-Both David Sweeney and Daniel Sweeney are the sons of Third Judicial Circuit Court Judge Timothy Sweeney.
-No criminal charges were ever filed. [source citations]
+The boy's father made the devastating discovery within a few minutes, McFarland said.
+The two dogs did not belong to the adjacent property owner, David Sweeney, but to his brother Daniel.
+David had been "taking care of the dogs" for his brother when the attack occurred.
+The dogs were confined by an underground electric fence around his property.
+But the invisible fence did not keep a toddler from wandering onto the property.
+No criminal charges were filed. [source citations]

 Date of death: June 13, 2012 Chained: No